Get All The Pleasure, But Without All The Guilt

-Instead of grabbing a bag of one of these foods, grab these instead!
+Instead of grabbing another bag of chips or pretzels, grab these instead:

-Homemade popcorn is a much healthier alternative to many of these snacks, especially if you pop it yourself in coconut oil and add light seasonings instead of butter.
+Homemade is always best - pop it in coconut oil and add light seasonings instead of butter.

-They are good in mixes, and are best for you in their more natural form without as much added salts.
+Nuts are best for you in their more natural state, without as much added salt.

 They are also great in healthy trail mixes.
 If you love crunching on a quick snack, then nuts are for you!

-For many, candy and sweets are the hardest things to give up.
+For many, candy and desserts are the hardest things to give up.